safikmaredia/safik-capstone/README.md

 Features:

-Browse a diverse selection of toys.
+Browse a diverse selection of baby products.
 Add baby products to the shopping cart.
 View and manage items in the cart.
 Secure user authentication using Firebase.